 Jo is a partner at Design Draw Build where he works in an interdisciplinary role as a designer and a builder.
 Jo has an instinctual passion for creating unique environments, and a holistic approach towards place-making and craft.

 Jo develops innovative creations that have a place and meaning for use and perception.
 As a student, he studied sustainable architecture at The Boston Architectural College where he learned the importance of praxis in academia through their unique concurrent learning program.
 As a designer, Jo worked for large corporate architecture firms taking on roles varying from project support to restructuring an in-house sustainable design committee.

-Before becoming a partner at DDB, Jo worked as the lead designer for the non-profit YouthBuild Boston, teaching inner city students the value and power of a designed, integrated community that thrives on collaboration and education.
-Jo constantly seeks to broaden his understanding of why we build and how we interact with occupied space.
+Before becoming a partner at DDB, Jo worked as the lead designer for the non-profit YouthBuild Boston, teaching inner city students the value of a designed, integrated community that thrives on collaboration.
+Jo constantly seeks to broaden his understanding of why we build and how we occupy space.
 Jo is inspired by the competition, the conception and the application of ideas.
-He finds his most powerful moments are often spontaneous, but thoughtful.
+He finds the most powerful moments are often spontaneous, but thoughtful.
 He believes that, “the key to good decision making is not knowledge, it’s having confidence and justification in how you understand.